Bauchibred/ethernaut-solutions/README.md

 This level is very similar to the levels Force and King.
 The problem with the Denial contract is the fact that instead of transferring using `.send()` or `.transfer`() which has a limit of 2300 gas and he exploit has to do with call function: partner.call{value:amountToSend}(""), by using`.call()` if no limit on the gas is specified, it will send all gas along with it.  `assert(false)`  used to do the trick in the old versions, this is because convenience functions assert and require can be used to check for conditions and throw an exception if the condition is not met. assert(false) compiles to 0xfe, which is an invalid opcode, using up all remaining gas, and reverting all changes.
 Whereas require(false) compiles to 0xfd which is the REVERT opcode, meaning it will refund the remaining gas.
 The opcode can also return a value (useful for debugging).
 But this no longer works due to a [breaking change](https://blog.soliditylang.org/2020/12/16/solidity-v0.8.0-release-announcement/) in solidity v0.8.0 so we need another way to expend all available gas.
-The simplest way to do this is to run a fallback function in an infinite loop, and then we set the partner address to our jsut deployed contract address
+The simplest way to do this is to run a fallback function in an infinite loop, and then we set the partner address to our just deployed contract address
 ```
 pragma solidity ^0.8.0;